 Born in Japan but grew up in the United State, Yukio Kevin Iraha's goal in life has always been to be creative.
-While there’s cultural influences from both East and West in his art, the goal has been to tell a story.
-The stories derived from memories, cultural anecdotes, history, and or folk tales; he then mixes those ideas with personal touch and imaginations.
-Iraha’s primary medium is acrylic, however collage technique has become part of unique accents to his artworks.
+While there’s cultural influences from both East and West, the root of his art stems in story telling.
+The stories derived from memories, cultural anecdotes, history, or folk tales; he then mixes those ideas with personal touch and imaginations.
+Iraha’s primary medium is acrylic, although collage technique has become part of an unique accents in most recent works.

 He has bachelor of fine arts degree, exhibited art widely in the past.
 Ever more adventurous, he has branched out to commercial art venues as well.
-Beside creating personal forms of art, he has contributed illustrations to magazines and publications in the past.
-One of his newer creations is a comic strip, “Nine Bits,” which serialized through online format.
-His art is eclectic and ethereal but his integrity never fails in both the creating and outcome of the pieces.
+Beside creating personal art, he has contributed illustrations to national magazines and publications in the past.
+One of the newer creations is a surreal comic strip, “Nine Bits,” which serialized through online format.
+His art is eclectic and ethereal but integrity never fails in both the creating and outcome of the pieces.